yusabolen/movie-app/README.md

 ## Problem Statement

-- We are adding a new project to our portfolios.
-So you and your colleagues have started to work on the project.
+- adding a new project to my portfolios.
+So i have started to work on the project.

 ## Project Skeleton

 ```
-009 - Movie App (folder)
+- Movie App (folder)
 |
-|----readme.md         # Given to the students (Definition of the project)
+|----readme.md         #   Definition of the project
 SOLUTION
 ├── public
 │     └── index.html